beltranamenabar/userscripts/README.md

-# userscripts
+# Userscripts
-A collection of userscripts I've made
+A collection of userscripts I've made:

+* **Givee Club**: Removes the giveaways or ads that aren't related to the page in the "All active giveaways" section.
+Install it from [here](blob/main/givee.club.user.js)